shakthi-sp/analytics-projects/Restaurant Sales Analysis/README.md

 ## ❓ 4.
 Business Questions Answered

 ### Menu Insights
-- Which items were ordered the most?
-- Which items were ordered the least?
+- Which items were ordered the most & least?
 - Which categories do they belong to?

 ### Orders Analysis